The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Entropic Apportionment

 \subsubsection{Taylor Expansions}

-Given that the Huntington and Webster methods are the most widely advocated historical approaches, this similar performance offers some reassurance of reasonable output for the entropic method, beyond its theoretical justification.
+Given that the Huntington and Webster methods are the most widely advocated historical approaches, this similar performance on the part of entropic apportionment offers some reassurance of reasonable output for the entropic method, beyond its theoretical justification.
 It is not difficult to understand why these three methods tend to produce similar results for assignment of seats, because, apart from an overall pre-factor, their respective figures-of-merit all agree up to second order when Taylor expanded with respect to the apportionments $a_s$, about the exact state quotas $q_s$.